gitlabhq/gitlabhq/doc/development/documentation/styleguide.md

 ### Organize by topic, not by type

-Because we want documentation to be a [SSOT we should organize by topic, not by type]().
+Because we want documentation to be a SSOT, we should [organize by topic, not by type](#organize-by-topic-not-by-typee).

 ### Folder structure overview